 5. Bamboo Hair Towel

 Likewise, it’s a smart move to swap out your cotton bath towel for a bamboo hair towel.
 Hair is at its most delicate when it’s wet.
-So if you rub a rough cotton towel on your hair after you step out of the shower, you’re not doing your hair any favours.
+So if you rub a rough cotton towel on your hair after you step out of the shower, you’re not doing your hair any favors.
 As we mentioned before, bamboo has much smoother fibers than cotton.
 It’s also more absorbent, which means that your hair will dry more quickly when you use a bamboo hair towel.

 What to Avoid When Using a Purple Shampoo